-3. Buy fair means footballs with the Fairtrade logo!
-Do not you think it’s okay to poor children in developing countries produces ball as your children play with?
+3. Buy fair means football with the Fairtrade logo!
+Do not you think it’s okay for poor children in developing countries to produce ball as your children play with?
 Punjab labor ministry undertook in 1996 a study on child labor in football production in Sialkot.
-It was found that approximately 42 000 adults and 17 000 children working in football production and the average age was found to be 12 years.
+It was found that approximately 42 000 adults and 17 000 children working in football production and the average age were found to be 12 years.

 7. Seven red Fairtrade roses mean “I love you” and means that the grower has received a wage to live on, and escaped dangerous chemicals.
 Look for the Fairtrade logo when you buy cut flowers!

 8. Enjoy Fairtrade tea!
 Child labor and vulnerable seasonal workers is common on tea plantations.
 Now there Fairtrade tea of all flavors and qualities.
 Question on the job and at the coffeehouse after just tea!